opensearch-project/documentation-website/_data-prepper/getting-started.md

 ## 2. Configuring Data Prepper

-When you run a Data Prepper instance, it requires two configuration files to run, and allows an optional Log4j 2 configuration file.
-See [Configuring Log4j]({{site.url}}{{site.baseurl}}/data-prepper/managing-data-prepper/configuring-log4j/).
-The following table explains what each configuration file does.
+When you run a Data Prepper instance, it requires two configuration files to run, and also allows you to use an optional Log4j 2 configuration file.
+See [Configuring Log4j]({{site.url}}{{site.baseurl}}/data-prepper/managing-data-prepper/configuring-log4j/) for more information on configuring Log4j in Data Prepper.
+The following table explains the purpose of each configuration file.

 Option | Required | Description
 :--- | :--- | :---